 The situation was similar in Niendorf, where opening hours have doubled.
 Niendorf is the first library to open Monday to Saturday from 8AM to 8PM since April 2018.
-There, 36 regular plus 36 open+ hours are offered in order to enable seamless service even during the off-peak hours.
+The library is open 36 regular hours plus 36 open+ hours in order to enable seamless service even during the off-peak hours.

 Targeted project management